MistressPlague/WebAPIHelper/README.md

 This will host on http://{YOURIP}:8000/test/

 YOURIP being either a domain proxied to your system/servers public IP, or direct.
-Note it wont have SSL if direct and not proxied.
-Cloudflare is suggested.
+Note it wont have SSL.
+Do not use this for any sensitive information or authentication.
+For that, use something better.

 Note it depends on the port being open.